gnieark/botsArena/README.md

 - Page for bot's owners (manage description url etc...)

 # Contribute
 You are welcome, Make pull requests on branch dev.
-Im available on twitter [@gnieark](https://twitter.com/gnieark) in order to talk
+Im available on twitter [@gnieark](https://twitter.com/gnieark) in order to talk.

 # install it
 I'd better like you to help me to improve [bot's Arena](https://botsarena.tinad.fr/), and you to make your own bots to play challenges.
 It would be more funny having lot of bots in one arena rather than lot of arenas.